 Australia – Timeline of events, produced with The University of Sydney and McCabe Centre for Law and Cancer— see PLAIN TOBACCO PACKAGING IN AUSTRALIA: A time-line of legislative and legal developments

 International developments in plain packaging

-Australia's legislation has been applauded by respected commentators in tobacco control6, 7 and by international health authorities.8 It has also strengthened the resolve of several other governments to follow Australia's example.
+Australia's legislation has been applauded by respected commentators in tobacco control 6 , 7 and by international health authorities.
+8 It has also strengthened the resolve of several other governments to follow Australia's example.
 As at July 2019, plain packaging laws have been adopted and are in force in 16 countries.
 Legislation is being considered by parliaments in six countries, and are going through a formal process of consideration in a further five.
-Political commitments have been made in at least six countries.
+Political commitments have been made in at least seven countries.

 Laws adopted and in force

 Following the lead of Australia (December 2012), plain packaging has been required at the retail level in France (since January 1, 2017), the United Kingdom (since May 20, 2017), Norway (since July 1, 2018 ), New Zealand (since June 6, 2018), Ireland (since September 30, 2018), Hungary (since May 20 2019), Saudi Arabia (since May 1 2019), and Turkey (since July 2019).
 Plain packaging will soon be required in Thailand and Uruguay (from September 2019) as well as Slovenia and Israel (from January 2020), Singapore (from July 2020), and Belgium (from January 2021).

 ||Start of sell through period (manufacturer level)

 ||Date of full implementation (retail level)